ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 <br>

-In our ongoing quest to think about things in terms of relationships we should look at these instances, each floating in isolation from the others, and ask ourselves, "How are these instance related to one another?"
+In our ongoing quest to think about things in terms of relationships we should look at these thought bubbles, each floating in isolation from the others, and ask ourselves, "How are these instances related to one another?"

 In this chapter we will develop a powerful answer to this question.